DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/filterType.md

 - **exclude**
 All values in the header filter are selected initially.
 A user can deselect values to change the filter.

-This property changes when the user clicks the **Select All** checkbox in the [header filter](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/headerFilter '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/headerFilter/'):
+This property changes when the user clicks the **Select All** checkbox in the [header filter](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/headerFilter '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/headerFilter/') (only if header filter displays plain data):

 <table class="dx-table">
     <tr>